youwen5/web/routes/writing/+anatomy-of-a-nixos-module.typ

 #btw[
   From this point on, this article assumes the reader has basic knowledge of the Nix language and its syntax.
-If you don’t---not to fret, the Nix language is tiny and quite simple.
+If you don't---not to fret, the Nix language is tiny and quite simple.
 Familiarize yourself with the basics in
   #link("https://nix.dev/tutorials/nix-language.html")[this article], paying
   particular attention to